kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

     Having the servers inside an ASG would ensure that all servers have a regular health check.
 If any server fails a health check, the ASG decomissiones the server and replaces it with a new one.
     This makes sure that the users do not experience any undesired latency in accessing the data.

+    Placing all of the resources mentioned above inside a VPC with fine-grained Security Groups & Access Control Lists would ensure that the setup is as secure as possible.